Russia points fingers elsewhere.

 Today’s book lovers are hungry for stories of dark, dystopian futures.
 Novels like “1984,” “The Handmaid’s Tale” and “Parable of the Sower” are hard to keep in stock these days.

 - N.K.
-Jemisin Bestselling author of the "Inheritance" series and the "Broken Earth" trilogy.
-She's won the Hugo Award for the past two years.
+Jemisin Bestselling author of the "Inheritance" series and the "Broken Earth" trilogy; two-time winner of the Hugo Award

 - Paolo Bacigalupi Bestselling author of more than a half-dozen books, including "The Wind-Up Girl" and "The Water Knife"